dawidbil/searching_for_flat/README.md

 The `scrap_*.py` scripts might not work anymore.

 GPT-4o model is used to generate JSON out of postings content.
 All prompts are in polish as the posts were scraped in the same language.
-Aside from generateing JSON there is another call made to gpt-4o that takes the generated JSON and verifies whether it's correct (i.e. value types in JSON fields).
+Aside from generating JSON there is another call made to gpt-4o that takes the generated JSON and verifies whether it's correct (i.e. value types in JSON fields).
 Until the "verification agent" is satisfied, the "JSON generating agent" will keep making JSONs.